-But if you want an Asana replacement that can help handle both small to complex project management needs, the Wrike app could easily be your best freemium project management program.
+But if you want a Microsoft Project replacement that can help handle both small to complex project management tool needs, the Wrike app could easily be your best freemium project management program.

 Wrike is a real-time work management program for small, medium and large organizations no matter the industry they operate in.
-Team members can create projects, tasks, subtasks and any combination of folders to break a big project into manageable tasks.
+Team members can create projects, tasks, subtasks and any combination of folders to break a big project into manageable tasks (work breakdown structure).

-Monday.com (previously known as Dapulse) is definitely one of the top alternatives to Asana.
+Monday.com (previously known as Dapulse) is definitely one of the top Microsoft Project alternatives.
 Though there are lots of bells and whistles, Monday’s primary goal is to help you collaborate and manage your workload and communicate with your team via boards.

 However, it offers more.
-Specifically monday.com is offers many different project views and management workflows, including a Gantt-like chart functionality.
+Specifically monday.com is offers many different project views and management workflows, including a Gantt chart functionality.
 In short, it’s a full-spectrum workflow management software.

 Monday.com does offer a 14-day free trial if you are on the fence.